-Our seaman was mightily pleased with this new partner; and their stock, indeed, was much alike, rich in tools, in preparations, and a farm; but nothing to begin with, but as above.
-However, they carried over with them, which was worth all the rest, some materials for planting sugar-canes, with some plants of canes; which he, I mean the Portugal man, understood very well.
+Our seaman was mightily pleased with this new partner; and their stock, indeed, was much alike rich in tools, and in preparations, for a farm; but nothing to begin with, but as above.
+However, they carried over with them (which was worth all the rest) some materials for planting sugar canes, with some plants of canes; which he (I mean the Portugal man) understood very well.

-Among the rest of the supplies sent my tenants in the island, I sent them, by this sloop, three milchcows and five calves, about twenty-two hogs, among them, three sows big with pig, two mares, and a stone-horse.
+Among the rest of the supplies sent my tenants in the island, I sent them, by this sloop, three milch cows and five calves, about twenty-two hogs among them, three sows big with pig, two mares, and a stone-horse.